 The total number and length of lab rotations can vary from the standard (above mentioned) schedule.
 There is some flexibility in adjusting the timeline of lab rotations for individual candidates.
-Therefore, in case of queries, the candidates should contact the Curriculum Officer.
+Therefore, in case of queries, the candidates should contact Paula Baer.